-Obstruction due to inspissated meconium occurs at the level of terminal ileum.
+Obstruction due to inspissated meconium occurs at the level of the terminal ileum.
 The distal colon is narrow and contains minute pellets of stool.
-It is termed as “microcolon”.
+It is termed as “microcolon.”

-Cystic fibrosis is autosomal recessive in nature secondary to ∆F 508 mutation in gene for Cystic Fibrosis Transmembrane conductance Regulator (CFTR) protein.
-Dysfunctional CFTR leads to conversion of normal thin bodily secretions to inspissated tenacious nature.
-Sweat, digestive fluids, pulmonary secretions, mucus and semen are all affected.
+Cystic fibrosis is autosomal recessive in nature secondary to ∆F 508 mutation in the gene for Cystic Fibrosis Transmembrane conductance Regulator (CFTR) protein.
+Dysfunctional CFTR leads to the conversion of normal thin bodily secretions to inspissated tenacious nature.
+Sweat, digestive fluids, pulmonary secretions, mucus, and semen, are all affected.

 Cystic fibrosis is a chronic crippling disease severely affecting the quality of life.
 In about 21% of patients without cystic fibrosis, meconium ileus is incriminated based on incomplete naïve nature of the interstitial cells of Cajal and myenteric plexus of Auerbach.

 - Failure to pass meconium within 12-24 hours